E5

 Makita Speed Control / Electronic Throttle Fault

-LED indicator shows E5 pattern and vacuum speed fluctuates or surges up and down during use.
+The LED indicator shows an E5 pattern, and the vacuum speed fluctuates or surges up and down during use.

 Advertisements